• Proposed

 Justification

-Cantharellus amethysteus is a widespread European species that is not thought to face any significant threats that would impact its overall risk of extinction in the near future.
+Cantharellus amethysteus is a widespread species that is not thought to face any significant threats that would impact its overall risk of extinction in the near future.
 Therefore, it is assessed as Least Concern.

 Geographic range